Dr Carole Paley

 Whilst working in the NHS I became very interested in research, particularly in the field of pain, and in 2007 I was appointed Research Manager at Airedale, eventually becoming Head of Research and Innovation.
 During this time, I obtained my PhD in 2013 studying part-time in the Centre for Pain Research at Leeds Beckett University.
 My research programme was on acupuncture for cancer induced bone pain in adults.
 Since then I have been involved in synthesising research evidence, conducting systematic reviews and writing papers on non-pharmaceutical interventions for pain.
 I am a Cochrane Author and have acted as a PhD external examiner.

 From September 2021, I briefly worked on the NIHR-funded LOCOMOTION long-covid study as Project Manager before moving to my most recent appointment as Research Fellow in Palliative Care.
-I am working on the RESOLVE study looking at interventions for distress in patients with cancer.
-I am also assisting with a systematic review on conditioned pain modulation and helping to update guidance on the management of neuropathic pain.
-I have recently been collaborating with Leeds Beckett University, looking at the meaning of pain through an historical lens to try and unravel the problem of persistent (chronic) pain.
+I am currently working on the RESOLVE-i study looking at mindfulness interventions for distress in patients with advanced cancer.
+I am also assisting with a systematic review on conditioned pain modulation and have recently helped update the guidance on the management of neuropathic pain.
+I regularly collaborate with Leeds Beckett University Centre for Pain Research, exploring the use of non-pharmacological interventions for pain.
+Recently I led a collaboration between the Academic Unit of Palliative Care and the Institute for Medieval Studies in the University exploring the meanings and attitudes towards death, dying and pain through an historical lens to try and understand the possibilities for new, non-pharmacological approaches to modern palliative care and pain management.
+Some of this work was presented at the European Association for Palliative Care Research Congress in 2024.

 Responsibilities